-Tswelopele local municipality, in its capacity as water services authority, must make by-laws i. the standard of the services:
+Tswelopele local municipality, in its capacity as water services authority, must make by-laws which contain conditions for the provision of water services, and which provide for at least the following (amongst others):

-the technical conditions of supply, including quality standards, units or standards of ii.
+i. the standard of the services;

-measurement, the verification of meters, acceptable limits of error and procedures for the arbitration of disputes relating to the measurement of water services provided;
+ii. the technical conditions of supply, including quality standards, units or standards of measurement, the verification of meters, acceptable limits of error and procedures for the arbitration of disputes relating to the measurement of water services provided;